One Shape Across the Eignex Stack

 How the stack converged

-The big shift since February is that kumulant and (soon) combo have converged on a single API shape for declaring computation graphs and config, both backed by skema.
-The same definition compiles as a typed Kotlin singleton object and serializes to a YAML or JSON document a service can author by hand or POST over HTTP.
+The big shift since February is that kumulant and (soon) combo now share a single API shape for declaring computation graphs and config, both backed by skema.
+The same definition compiles as a typed Kotlin singleton object and serializes to a YAML or JSON document that a service can author by hand or POST over HTTP.

-Convergence happened repo by repo, not all at once. kumulant moved first; rewriting its closure-based transform graph into AST nodes was the work that exposed the pattern in the first place.
-Combo is still pending, but the shape it has to land on is no longer in question. klause is the deliberate holdout: its constraint AST already has its own established wire format, and the trade-offs there are different enough that folding it onto skema would be more cost than benefit.
-What follows is what each library looks like today.
+This happened repo by repo. kumulant moved first, since rewriting its closure-based transform graph into AST nodes was the work that originally surfaced the pattern.
+Combo is still pending, though the shape it’ll land on is pretty obvious by now. klause is the deliberate holdout here, since its constraint AST already has a perfectly good wire format and folding it onto skema would just be busywork.

 What changed in each repo

-skema is a meta-library: a tool for people writing other libraries whose users declare typed schemas that have to serialize over the wire.
-It was cut to its own repo at 0.1.0.
-Two additions worth noting: SchemaDef.diff() for drift detection between two versions of a schema, and composition operators (+ and namespaced()) for plugin-style assembly of larger schemas from smaller ones.
-The design rationale lives in From Stringly to Strongly Typed.
+skema got cut into its own repo at 0.1.0.
+It’s really the meta-library underneath everything else, a tool for people writing other libraries whose users have to declare typed schemas that round-trip over the wire.
+A couple of additions worth mentioning from this cycle, SchemaDef.diff() for drift detection between two versions of a schema, and the composition operators (+ and namespaced()) for plugin-style assembly of larger schemas from smaller ones.
+The design rationale itself lives over in From Stringly to Strongly Typed.

-klause is a constraint solver for problems that mix Boolean and integer variables, pulled out of combo, the contextual-bandit library, at the start of the rewrite.
-Its job inside combo is to carry the constraints the bandit has to respect when it picks variants, ruling out invalid combinations before the optimiser ever sees them.
-The headline differences from what combo originally shipped: CSP-style integer domains now sit alongside Booleans in a single problem, a Z3 backend handles direct SMT, and a LogicNG adapter bit-blasts the integer side to CNF and hands off to a real SAT solver.
-The default LocalSearchSolver runs simulated annealing on the local-search-friendly subset, and a brute-force backend cross-checks all three on small instances to make sure the heuristic and exact solvers agree across every case it can enumerate.
+klause was pulled out of combo at the start of the rewrite.
+It’s a constraint solver over mixed Boolean and integer variables, and inside combo its job is to carry the constraints the bandit has to respect when picking variants, so invalid combinations never reach the optimiser in the first place.
+The main differences from what combo originally shipped are that CSP-style integer domains now sit alongside Booleans in a single problem, a Z3 backend handles direct SMT, and a LogicNG adapter bit-blasts the integer side to CNF and hands off to a real SAT solver.
+The default LocalSearchSolver runs simulated annealing on the local-search-friendly subset, and a brute-force backend cross-checks all three on small instances so I can be sure the heuristic and exact solvers actually agree.

-kumulant is a streaming statistics library that does two jobs inside the rewrite: it backs combo’s probabilistic gradient boosting machine with online accumulators, and it provides the monitoring layer for the cloud-deployed combo service.
-The accumulators themselves (means, sums, decaying windows, and probabilistic sketches like TDigest, ReservoirHistogram, and SpaceSaving) compose into a typed schema and update one value at a time.
-The big shift this cycle was the operation graph above them: it now lives as AST-typed VectorExpr, ScalarExpr, and BoolExpr nodes, which brought kumulant onto skema’s wire-friendly shape.
-Transforms and reductions are now data, not closures, so a config can be authored as YAML and shipped through a deployment pipeline without a recompile.
+kumulant is doing two jobs inside the rewrite.
+It backs combo’s probabilistic gradient boosting machine with online accumulators, and it also provides the monitoring layer for the cloud-deployed combo service.
+The accumulators themselves (means, sums, decaying windows, plus probabilistic sketches like TDigest, ReservoirHistogram, and SpaceSaving) compose into a typed schema and update one value at a time.
+The bigger shift this cycle was actually the operation graph that sits above them, which now lives as AST-typed VectorExpr, ScalarExpr, and BoolExpr nodes, and that’s what brought kumulant onto skema’s wire-friendly shape in the end.
+In practice this means transforms and reductions are now plain data, so you can author a config as YAML and ship it through a deployment pipeline without a recompile.

 The site itself

-I’ve also started crossposting: each post now goes out as a trimmed and retitled copy on dev.to, Hashnode, and Medium.
-I don’t enjoy it, and the rewriting needed to keep search engines pointing at the canonical here isn’t free, but a personal blog with no incoming links has to be discoverable somehow.
-Mastodon and Bluesky links sit in the footer next to GitHub.
+I’ve also started crossposting, so each post now goes out as a trimmed and retitled copy on dev.to.
+The rewriting needed to keep search engines pointing at the canonical version here isn’t exactly free, but a personal blog with no incoming links has to be discoverable somehow.
+I’m also on Bluesky now, that link sits in the footer next to GitHub.

 Beyond syndication, the rest of the site has had a lot of polish along the way too.
 Images are zoomable on click, the icon set has grown a fair bit, and the front-page splash finally lays out cleanly across the horizontal/vertical and desktop/mobile combinations that had been giving me grief for months.
 I should probably stop caring this much about trivial details, but here we are.